 St Gervasi (district of Sarriá-Sant Gervasi)

-The FGC suburban train connects St Gervasi to Plaça Catalunya and bus routes cross the district in all directions.
-As this area is very central, walking can also be an option.
-The John Talabot School is close by in Les Tres Torres.
+The FGC suburban train connects St Gervasi to Plaça Catalunya and buses cross the district in all directions.
+As this area is very central, walking can also be an option, and the John Talabot School is fairly close by.

 Esquerra Eixample (district of L’Eixample)

 There are three buildings designed by Gaudi close by, and La Rambla de Catalunya with its perfect low-angle view of mount Tibidabo is fantastic for walking.
-However, parks and children’s play areas are scarcer here and most of the recommended schools lie to the northwest, so this is a district better suited to those without children.
+Parks and children’s play areas are scarcer here, however, and most recommended schools are in the northwest, so this is a district better suited to expats without children.

 Vila Olimpica (district of Sant Marti)

-Originally built to house the athletes for the 1992 Olympics, Vila Olimpica is very close to the pleasure port with its array of bars and restaurants.
-The beach is also on hand, and there are opportunities for running, cycling, roller blading, sailing and wind surfing.
-The Parc de la Cuitadella is nearby, and there’s a new Water Spa Complex near the sea front.
+Originally built to house athletes for the 1992 Olympics, Vila Olimpica is close to the bars and restaurants of the pleasure port.
+The beach is easily reachible, and there are opportunities for running, cycling, roller blading, sailing and wind surfing.
 The area attracts both tourists and locals, and tends to get busy on weekends.

 Castelldefels and Gava